How to Apply

 International students are required to provide a TOEFL score or the score from another English Language Proficiency Exam such as IELTS or MELAB.
 International students who receive a Form I-20 (F-1) or DS-2019 (J-1) based on admission to this program will be required to maintain full time enrollment (6-14 credits per semester) and will be subject to the rules and regulations that pertain to the F-1 or J-1 student visa status.
 More information for international students can be found through the Graduate School.

 Admission decisions are communicated to applicants using the online application system.
-A decision for admission notice will be emailed to you once your application is carefully reviewed by the department’s admission committee and your transcripts and any credentials (e.g., test reports) are authenticated by Graduate Admissions Office.
+A decision for admission notice will be emailed to you once your application is carefully evaluated by the department’s admission committee and authenticated by Graduate Admissions Office.
 You can expect a decision by late-March for fall admission and by mid-October for spring admission.

 In addition to submitting your online application form and fee, please submit the following materials via the online application system by the deadlines indicated above for fall or spring admission periods.